 The Best Alternatives to Dog Cones

-Dog cones are used after a lot of medical procedures in order to prevent the pup from pulling at stitches or otherwise damaging the surgical site.
+Dog cones are used after medical procedures to prevent any pulling at stitches or other damage to the surgical site.
 Most dogs will wear them at some time over the course of their lives.
 But the big, bulky plastic cone makes pets and their owners miserable.

-Watching Fido try to navigate his normal daily activities with a cone over his shoulders is a hard thing to do as a puppy parent.
-It’s even more difficult for him, since he’s going to be walking into walls, issues trying to eat and drink, and having a long list of struggles.
+Watching your dog try to navigate daily activities with a cone over its shoulders is a hard thing to do as a puppy parent.
+It’s more difficult for them, walking into walls, trying to eat and drink, add up to a long list of struggles.

-Now, there are many alternatives to the dog cone of shame that keep your pup safe and let them move around more flexibly.
+Now, there are many alternatives to the dog cone of shame that keep your pup safe and let them move around.
 If your vet recommends a dog cone, consider these options first.

 Why Dog Cones Are Necessary

 We can all agree that it’s crucial to protect your pup after an injury or surgery.
 They don’t understand the problems that can come from their wound-licking instincts.